chaimPaneth/react-native-jw-media-player/README.md

 ##### iOS dependencies

-Follow official instruction [sdk ios installation](https://developer.jwplayer.com/sdk/ios/docs/developer-guide/intro/getting-started/) for installation via Cocoapods (only supported, other way wasn't tested).
+Follow official instructions [iOS sdk installation](https://developer.jwplayer.com/jwplayer/docs/ios-getting-started) for installation via Cocoapods (only supported, other way wasn't tested).

 Add `pod 'JWPlayer-SDK', '~> 3.5.0'` to your Podfile.
 Then run **pod install** from your `ios` directory.